Non-Convex Optimization with Spectral Radius Regularization: Introduction

 \section{Introduction}

-Finding flat minima solutions is important to many optimization problems, especially those found in machine learning applications.
-Such models generalize better than sharp minima because the value of the objective function remains similar for flat minima if the data is shifted, distorted, or otherwise changed.
-Thus, in practice, optimal machine learning models with flatter optima should perform better than those with sharper ones on test data that is distributed differently than the original training data.
+Finding flat minima solutions to optimization problems is important, especially in machine learning applications.
+Such models generalize better than sharp minima because the value of the loss function remains similar around flat minima if the data is shifted, distorted, or otherwise changed.
+Thus, in practice, optimal machine learning models near flatter optima should perform better than those near sharper minima on test data distributed differently than the original training data \citep{keskar2017on}.

-Here, we define flat minima as those with a small spectral radius (largest absolute eigenvalue) of the Hessian of the objective function and sharp minima as those where the spectral radius is large.
-For minima where this spectral radius is small, there is no direction away from this point in which the objective function immediately and rapidly increases.
-Therefore, by regularizing our optimization of models with respect to this spectral radius, we are able to obtain solutions that are less susceptible to errors or biases in the training or test data.
+Here, we define flat minima as those with a small spectral radius of the Hessian of the loss function (i.e., the largest absolute eigenvalue is small) and sharp minima as those where the spectral radius is large.
+For flat minima, there is no direction away from the minimum in which the loss function immediately and rapidly increases or decreases.
+Therefore, by regularizing the optimization of models with respect to this spectral radius, we can obtain solutions that are less susceptible to errors and biases in training or test data.

-However, this regularization presents certain challenges: For large neural networks, computing and storing the Hessian and the third derivative tensor are infeasible; therefore we need to develop methods to efficiently compute the regularization term and its gradient.
-We also needed to design methods to introduce errors and biases into the data in order to test the generalizability of these models.
+However, this regularization presents certain challenges.
+For large neural networks, computing and storing the Hessian and the third derivative tensor (used in the gradient of the spectral radius term) are intractable; therefore, we develop methods to efficiently compute the regularization term and its gradient without computing these full quantities.
+We also design methods to introduce errors and biases into the data to test the generalizability of these models.

+To tackle these challenges, we build methods to regularize the spectral radius while computing Hessian-vector products, rather than computing the full Hessian and then multiplying by the vector.
+We approximate the spectral radius and corresponding eigenvector using algorithms such as power iteration and Locally Optimal Block Preconditioned Conjugate Gradient (LOBPCG).
+We extend methods used for computing Hessian-vector products for neural networks and use them to efficiently compute the eigenvector and spectral radius gradient, used in our algorithms.
+Implementing these methods within a batch stochastic gradient descent algorithm allows us to optimize a neural network with a given loss function and our regularization term.

-To tackle these challenges, we build a method to regularize the spectral radius while computing Hessian-vector products.
-We present results with different regularization parameters to show our methodology is stable.
-We introduce multiple methods to test generalizability, tailored to specific problems.
-Our contributions include:
+We also present results with different regularization parameters to show that our methodology is stable.
+Our contributions are as follows.